mnot/I-D/h2-cache-digest/draft.md

-A client can indicate what responses it has fresh in cache by sending one or more CACHE_DIGESTs with the STALE flag unset. when all such CACHE_DIGESTs sent since the start of the connection (or the last CACHE_DIGEST of any kind with a RESET flag) represent the complete state of fresh cached responses for the origin, the client SHOULD indicate that with the COMPLETE flag on the last STALE CACHE_DIGEST.
+A client can indicate what responses it has fresh in cache by sending one or more CACHE_DIGESTs with the STALE flag unset. when all such CACHE_DIGESTs sent since the start of the connection (or the last CACHE_DIGEST of any kind with a RESET flag) represent the complete state of fresh cached responses for the origin, the client SHOULD indicate that with the COMPLETE flag on the last fresh CACHE_DIGEST.
 Note that this does not need to include any responses cached since the beginning of the connection or sending of the RESET flag, as appropriate.